wp-plugins/jonradio-private-site/readme.txt

 Another Setting allows the Private Site feature to be turned off.
 When the plugin is installed and activated, the Private Site feature is set off by default, to allow the Administrator an opportunity to become familiarized with the plugin's features and to set the desired settings.
 A warning that the site is not private appears after first activation of the plugin until the Administrator visits the plugin's Settings page.

-There is also a Setting to make the Home Page visible on a Private Site
+There is also a Setting to make the Home Page visible on a Private Site.

 If a WordPress Network is defined, the plugin can be activated individually for select sites.
 Or Network Activated.
 In either case, each site will have its own Settings page where the Private Site feature can be turned off (default) or on for just the one site, and a Landing Location defined for each site.